 A lot of defense attorneys “handle” DWI cases, but very few of them have experience in winning and contesting them in jury trials.
 Ask questions as you research what attorney you want to handle your case:

 - Does the firm have any board certified DWI Specialists?
-(Trichter & Murphy is home to the only three DWI Specialists in Houston.
+(Trichter & LeGrand is home to two of the only three DWI Specialists in Houston.
 There are only four in Texas.)

 - How long has the attorney been handling DWI cases?